 Yoga Teacher Training

-The next yoga teacher training session begins on June 13, 2020.
-FREE info sessions will be held Monday, April 27, 2020 from 7:30-8:30pm via Zoom.
-To get the link or if you have questions, please send an email to firstname.lastname@example.org.
+The next yoga teacher training session begins on August 15, 2020 and an ONLINE option is available.
+A FREE info session will be held Wednesday, August 5th from 7:30-8:30pm via Zoom at https://us02web.zoom.us/j/83185836778.
+If you have questions, please send an email to email@example.com.

-Lynn Cheng and Mind Body Zone are proud to offer a 200 hour Yoga Teacher Training / In-Depth Yoga Studies Program.
+Lynn Cheng and Mind Body Zone are proud to offer a 200 hour Yoga Teacher Training / In-Depth Yoga Studies Program with the option and ability to take this training entirely online.
 Whether your intention is to deepen your personal practice or obtain the skills and knowledge to become an effective instructor, this program is diverse and non-denominational, covering all aspects of Hatha Yoga.
 Upon successful completion of the program, one is eligible to register with Yoga Alliance as a Registered Yoga Teacher (RYT-200).
 It includes:

 • In-depth study of asana/yoga postures